OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 # Request method: post

-# Request body content as follows:
+# Request body content is as follows:

 {

-"type": "callback", # This is the login type, indicating a request from the callback process
+"type": "callback", # This is the login type, indicating a request from the callback flow

-"url": "originally generated jump address",
+"url": "Originally generated redirect address",

 "args": {